 Because we want to reference this button from our Java code, we need to give it an identifier via the android:id attribute.
-We will cover this concept in greater detail.
+We will cover this concept in greater detail later in this chapter.

 The remaining attributes are properties of this Button instance: